ibnuladib/AppointmentWebApp/README.md

   Update-Database (to get the sql server up to date with the migration files) Add-Migration "<Comment>" (to add new migration)

-  If needed create a file appsettings.Development.json <br\>
+  If needed create a file appsettings.Development.json <br/>
   {
   "Logging": {
     "LogLevel": {